Sample dataset #

 - The currently logged-in role that created the catalog.

 Setting permissions grants all specified roles read only access to the catalog.
 As a result, users have read access to all contained schema, tables, and views.

 Use the following steps to assign read access to roles:

-- In the Read access to this catalog section, expand the drop-down in the Roles with read access field.
+- In the Role-level permissions section, expand the menu in the Roles with read access field.